Stony Creek (Sacramento River tributary): Course

 Stony Creek begins as North, Middle and South Forks in the Mendocino National Forest west of Stonyford.
 The North Fork, 13.4 mi long, originates near the border of Lake and Glenn Counties, almost immediately flowing east into Glenn County, before turning south toward the Colusa County line.
 The Middle Fork begins near the summit of Snow Mountain, which at 7050 ft is the highest point in both Colusa and Lake Counties, in the Snow Mountain Wilderness.
-It flows west, north then east through Lake and Glenn Counties in a large semi-circle for 15.2 mi, before joining with the Middle Fork in Colusa County.
+It flows west, north then east through Lake and Glenn Counties in a large semi-circle for 15.2 mi, before joining with the South Fork in Colusa County.
 The 13.3 mi South Fork flows in a northeast direction entirely within Colusa County, joining the Middle Fork less than a quarter-mile (0.4 km) upstream of the North Fork.
 The main stem of Stony Creek begins at the confluence of the North and Middle Forks.

 The main stem of Stony Creek flows east into Indian Valley, turning north at Stonyford and re-entering Glenn County, before receiving Little Stony Creek from the right.
 It continues in a generally northward direction for about 20 mi through various parallel north-south ridges and sedimentary valleys of the Coast Range foothills.
 At Elk Creek it is dammed at Stony Gorge Dam to form Stony Gorge Reservoir.
 Below the dam it receives Briscoe and Elk Creeks from the left, and is crossed then paralleled for several miles by California State Route 162.
 It receives its largest tributary, Grindstone Creek, from the left at Grindstone Indian Rancheria.
 Stony Creek then turns sharply northeast, flowing through a wide valley towards Black Butte Lake.

 Black Butte Lake, formed by Black Butte Dam in Tehama County, is the largest reservoir on Stony Creek, covering more than 4000 acre in the lower Coast Range foothills.
 A second tributary called North Fork Stony Creek joins in the reservoir from the west.
 Downstream of Black Butte Dam surface water from Stony Creek is diverted into the Stony Creek Canal and other smaller ditches for irrigation.
 The creek re-enters Glenn County, flowing in an east-southeast direction across the Sacramento Valley as a wide meandering stream.
 North of Orland, the largest town in the watershed, it is crossed by Interstate 5.
 It joins the Sacramento River south of Hamilton City and west of Chico at Sacramento river mile 190 (kilometer 306).

 The average unimpaired runoff of Stony Creek was 422000 acre feet for the period 1921 to 2003, with a maximum of 1435000 acre feet in 1983 and a minimum of 17000 acre feet in 1977.
 Runoff peaks in the winter and early spring, with a low summer baseflow of less than 50 cuft/s.
 Historically, flood flows of 80000 cuft/s could be expected once every 50 years.
 Dams now control the winter flow in lower Stony Creek to no more than 15000 cuft/s, and the creek bed is often dry in the summer due to water diversions.